udzura/slides/rubykaigi2025/script.md

 Memory issues were fixed, but it still didn't work.
 The problem was that Rust panics are translated into the Wasm `Unreachable` instruction.
 `Unreachable` simply means "make error if reached," which wasn't very helpful for debugging.
-So, instead of letting it panic, I modified it to return the error string directly.
+So, instead of letting it panic, I modified it to return the error string directly from target wasm function.
 This revealed the error message: "Corrupted deflate stream."
-Now I had an error ID and message.
+Now I had an error ID and a message.
 I looked at the Rust code.

 "I see...
 I'm not sure."